Bijman/srb2bld/README.md

 - Ncurses,
 - Docker or Podman (Linux and Windows only),
 - GNU Stow (Linux and macOS only),
-- FUSE or Libfuse2 (Linux only),
+- FUSE or Libfuse2/Fuse-libs (Linux only),
 - Patchelf (Linux only),
 - GDK-Pixbuf (Linux only),
 - Flatpak (Linux only),
 - Flatpak-builder (Linux only),
 - Optionally for updating icons and menu entries: gtk-update-icon-cache or kservice (can be part of GNOME or KDE desktop environment package) (Linux only).
-Windows users need to also have installed Git Bash to run this script.
+Windows users need to also have installed Git Bash or MSYS to run this script.

 As for macOS users, they need to install these additional dependencies:
 - Cmake,